LightBender/SecureD/README.md

 ## Design Philosophy

-### Developer-Friendly Misuse-Resistant API:
+### Developer-Friendly Misuse-Resistant API
 One of the largest problems with most cryptography libraries available today is that their API's practically encourage broken implementations.

-### Safe by design:
+### Safe by Design
 Use only safe algorithms with safe modes.
 Make conservative choices in the implementation

-### Do no re-implement cryptography algorithms:
+### Do no re-implement Cryptography Algorithms
 Use industry standard libraries instead.
 SecureD is based on OpenSSL.

-### Minimal Code:
+### Minimal Code
 Keep the code to a minimum.
 This ensures high-maintainability and eases understanding of the code.

-### Unittesting:
+### Unittesting
 All API's are unittested using D's built in unittests.
 Any developer can verify the implementation with a simple 'dub test' command.
 This ensures that the library will perform as advertised.

 ## Algorithms

-HASH:				SHA2-384
+- HASH:				SHA2-384
-HMAC:				SHA2-384
+- HMAC:				SHA2-384
-KDF:				PBKDF2 (HMAC/SHA2-384)
+- KDF:				PBKDF2 (HMAC/SHA2-384)
-AEAD Symmetric: 	AES-256-CTR-HMAC384
+- AEAD Symmetric: 	AES-256-CTR-HMAC384
-Asymmetric:			ECC-P384 (Key Derivation + Sign/Verify with SHA2-384)
+- Asymmetric:		ECC-P384 (Key Derivation + Sign/Verify with SHA2-384)
-RNG: 				System RNG on POSIX and Windows
+- RNG: 				System RNG on POSIX and Windows
-OTHER: 				Constant Time Equality
+- OTHER: 			Constant Time Equality

 ## Why these Algorithms?